 Students who major in psychology examine behavior and mental processes using the scientific method and learn to apply this knowledge in real-world and laboratory settings.
 Students are exposed to a large variety of topics and methods within the field of psychology (breadth) and are required to take additional courses in one of several focus areas (depth).
 Senior majors must complete an empirical research thesis, a community-based research thesis, or a theoretical review and integration.
 For an empirical research thesis, a student conducts original research on an issue of theoretical or practical concern.
-For a community-based research thesis, a student works in the community, using his or her training in psychology to address social or psychological issues in an applied setting.
+For a community-based research thesis, a student works in the community, using training in psychology to address social or psychological issues in an applied setting.
 For a theoretical review and integration, a student conducts a comprehensive and critical review of the extant literature.
-More information on the psychology department is available on the website (www.bates.edu/psychology).
+Alternatively, a psychology major may enroll in the capstone course in computational neuroscience (NRSC 462).
+More information on the psychology department is available on the website (bates.edu/psychology).

 Major Requirements.
 The major consists of eleven courses, including the thesis.
 All majors are required to complete successfully:

-1) PSYC 101 (Principles of Psychology), although this requirement may be waived for students who achieve a four or five on the Advanced Placement examination in psychology or who pass a departmental examination.
+1) PSYC 101.
+Principles of Psychology.
+This requirement may be waived for students who achieve score of a four or five on the Advanced Placement examination in psychology or who pass a departmental examination.

-2) One course with content related to biological aspects of behavior and mental processes.
+2) One course with content related to the brain and biological aspects of behavior and mental processes.
 Courses with content related to biology, identified with designation (Biological), may also count toward the content area course requirements described below.

 3) One course with content related to diversity, broadly defined.
 Courses with content related to diversity or multiculturalism, identified with designation (Diversity), may also count toward the content area course requirements described below.

-5) Either PSYC 261 (Research Methods) or ED/PY 262 (Community-Based Research Methods) must be completed before the end of the junior year.
+5) One of the following, which must be completed before the end of the junior year:

 The content areas are as follows.
-Note: Courses marked with an asterisk are offered irregularly.
-In addition PSYC 314 (History of Psychology), marked with a pound sign (#), may count in any one area (Cognition & Emotion, Biological & Health, Development & Personality, or Cultural & Social) depending on the topic of the student's final project in the class.
+PSYC 314 (History of Psychology) may count in any one area (Cognition & Emotion, Biological & Health, Development & Personality, or Cultural & Social), depending on the topic of the student's final project in the class.
+Courses marked with an asterisk (*) are offered irregularly.

 Cognition & Emotion.